amd/amd-lab-notes/finite-difference/docs/Laplacian_Part3.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 --->
-# Finite Difference Method - Laplacian Part 3
+# Finite Difference Method - Laplacian part 3

 In the previous two Laplacian posts, we developed a HIP implementation of a finite-difference code designed around a Laplace operator and applied two possible code optimizations to optimize memory movement between the L2 cache and global memory.